DasinduHasmitha/SANJAYA/README.md

 # SANJAYA
-An ai assistant made by dasindu hasmitha
+An ai assistant made by dasindu hasmitha to get every major or minor software work done.